laurajodz/jekyll-base/_posts/2015-02-12-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll everyone including laura let's skip a ci!"
+title:  "Welcome to Jekyll everyone including laura let's skip a ci for real this time with the brackets!"
 date:   2015-02-12 13:46:40
 categories: jekyll update
 ---